Esther7171/Wazuh/Files/Integration/virus-total/Setup.md

 You need a [VirusTotal API key](https://www.virustotal.com/gui/) in this use case to authenticate Wazuh to the VirusTotal API.
 Just Create an Account and get your api key

+> ### How it We were going to add virus total api key in wazuh server to integrate it with api and on agent side making an python exe that detect malware based on virus total details and remove it using exe that we were going to create with python
 > ## Windows
 > Open the agent conf file, copy it to another directory, make your changes, and then save it back to its original location.
 ```C:\Program Files (x86)\ossec-agent```